geek-sup/vault/README.md

 Click on the key button to create a new key
 > After you save it it will show up on the home

-Tip: :bulb: You can define your own password o let the app generate one for by clicking on the generate button
+Tip:💡 You can define your own password or let the app generate one for you by clicking on the generate button

 > #### You can specify the folloing
 >